-Mineral deposits (scale) from water and coffee residue can build up in the components of your coffee maker and over time, these cannot only affect the flavor, but it can also impair your brewer's efficient drip operation.
+Mineral deposits (scale) from water and coffee residue can build up in the components of your coffee maker and over time, these cannot only affect the flavor, but can also impair your brewer's efficient drip operation.

 - Empty your coffee maker, rinse the carafe and ensure that the filter basket is properly set and empty.
 Remove the permanent coffee filter as well as the water filter, if applicable.

 - Fill the water reservoir with a solution of equal parts of water and regular white household vinegar.

 - When the cycle is finished, turn off your coffeemaker but allow the water/vinegar to sit in the carafe for a few minutes, to remove any scale deposits, then discard the solution.

 - You should run clear water (no vinegar) through your coffee maker at least twice, allowing your brewer to cool down between cycles.
 This will remove any lingering vinegar residue.

 - This is a good time to thoroughly wipe the exterior of your coffee maker and clean the removable filter basket, permanent filter and carafe with hot soapy water.
 A change of water filter is also a good idea if your brewer has one.